omurilolima/hangman-python/README.md

 ### How to commit and push changes

 To commit and push changes you need to follow these steps:
-1. Run the "git add ." command on the terminal to add a change in the working directory to the staging area.
+1. Run the `git add .` command on the terminal to add a change in the working directory to the staging area.
-2. Run the "git commit" command on the terminal and add a message to help indentifing what this commit is about.
+2. Run the `git commit` command on the terminal and add a message to help indentifing what this commit is about.
-3. Run the "git push" command on the terminal to upload local repository content to a remote repository.
+3. Run the `git push` command on the terminal to upload local repository content to a remote repository.
 Note that any new commits to the main branch will automatically update the site.

 ### Heroku Deployment
 This project uses Heroku, a platform as a service (PaaS) that enables developers to build, run, and operate backend applications on cloud.